kadm91/ExpenseTracker/README.md

 # Expence Tracker

-Expense Tracker was made from a tutorial, I added the chart using the new swiftUI charts framework.
+Expense Tracker was created from a tutorial.
+I changed the chard implementation from a third-party library to the new swiftUI charts framework.
 <br>

  ----------------------------------------------